[Download PDF version]

 Expression of location in aphasic and normal speakers: Pragmatic experiments and semantic implications.
 Presentation, Linguistics Department, McGill U., April 16, 1998.

 Linguistics and interdisciplinary initiatives at Colorado: Working and networking.
-To be presented at symposium "The linguistic sciences in a changing context", October 31, 1998.
+Presented at symposium "The linguistic sciences in a changing context", October 31, 1998.
 University of Illinois, Urbana.

 The Linguistic sciences and neurolinguistics.
 Presented at symposium "The linguistic sciences in a changing context", October 31, 1998.
 University of Illinois, Urbana.